uQr/cordova-docs/articles/getting-started/install-vs-tools-apache-cordova.md

 * The Xcode command-line tools.

-    To install these, open a Terminal app on your Mac, and type this command: ```xcode-select –install```.
+    To install these, open a Terminal app on your Mac, and type this command: ```xcode-select -–install```.

 * [Node.js](http://nodejs.org/).